FINNGEN/META_ANALYSIS/README.md

-            "chr":"CHR", #chromosome column name in the file "pos":"POS", #position column name in the file "ref":"Allele1", #reference allele column name in the file "alt":"Allele2", #alternate allele column name in the file "effect":"BETA", #effect size column name in the file "effect_type":"beta", #is the effect column beta or or.
+            "chr":"CHR", #chromosome column name in the file "pos":"POS", #position column name in the file "ref":"Allele1", #reference allele column name in the file "alt":"Allele2", #alternate allele column name in the file (effect is for this allele) "effect":"BETA", #effect size column name in the file "effect_type":"beta", #is the effect column beta or or.
 In case of OR the value will be log transformed to beta.
             "pval":"p.value" # effect size column name in the file